RahmanAnsari/xkye-lang/README.md

 You can easily copy paste the code using the [Demo.xky](examples/demo.xky) file included in the repository

 ## Applications using Xkye
 Currently various applications using xkye in the contexts of configuration are in development phases, one of such is [GrubChirp](https://github.com/grubchirp)

 ## Upcoming features for V2.0
 - Inclusion of import statement for multi file support
 - Addition of escape character for better string manipulation

 ## Contributing
 We welcome all contributions to Xkye regardless of how small or large they are.
 Everything from spelling fixes to new feature to be included in the structure and syntax are welcomed and appreciated.
+You can find our [Contributing Guidelines](https://github.com/RahmanAnsari/xkye-lang/tree/master/CONTRIBUTING.md) here.

 If you are not familiar with making a pull request using GitHub and/or git, please read [this guide](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 If you're looking for ways to contribute, please look at our [issue tracker](https://github.com/RahmanAnsari/xkye-lang/issues).